|

 and destruction.
 Hollywood and politicians whose lifeblood is fear are

-painting that for us.
-In analogy to Sigmund Freuds death drive,
+insinuating threat scenarios for us.
+In analogy to Sigmund Freuds

-one could wonder whether it doesnt make sense to speak of a drive
+death drive, one could wonder whether it makes sense to speak of a drive

-anyway?
-Friedrich Nietzsche was one of the fiercest protagonists
+Friedrich Nietzsche was one of the fiercest advocates of oblivion and

-to advocate oblivion and make it a human virtue.
-In political and public
+wanted to make it a human virtue.
+In political and public life, the power

-life, the power to forget and to keep others from remembering
+to forget and to keep others forcefully from remembering

-as well as the power to ignore are vital instruments to stay in power
+as well as the power to ignore are vital instruments to staying in power

 the same path.
 We dont want to remember loss and painful things.